 Around 12,000 years ago, before the development of agriculture, humans’ skulls and faces were much more ape-like, with wide jaws and rounded facial structures.
-This allowed for large nasal openings through the sinuses, plenty of room for the tongue, and a lower jaw that could comfortably rest in a forward position, which created open airways in the throat.
-The staples of a hunter-gatherer lifestyle up until that point included meat, fruit, nuts, wild grains, and vegetables, most of which were uncooked and difficult to chew.
-The introduction of agriculture changed the human diet to a diet of soft foods such as cooked beans and grains that didn’t require the same level of chewing strength.
+This allowed for large nasal openings through the sinuses, plenty of room for the tongue and a lower jaw that could comfortably rest in a forward position, which created open airways in the throat.
+The staples of a hunter-gatherer lifestyle up until that point included meat, fruit, nuts, wild grains and vegetables, most of which were uncooked and difficult to chew.
+The introduction of agriculture changed the human diet to a diet of soft foods, such as cooked beans and grains that didn’t require the same level of chewing strength.
 Over time, the shape of our faces began to change.
-The jaws narrowed, and airways were more restricted.
+The jaws narrowed, and airways became more restricted.

 History (signs & symptoms)

 You may not be aware that you are a mouth breather.
 Mouth breathing is considered a type of dysfunctional breathing because it prevents you from receiving the benefits of regular breathing through the nose.
 When you breathe through your nose, the air is humidified, warmed and sterilized (an anti-microbial effect due to producing and releasing nitric oxide), and your rate of breathing is controlled to maintain a better ration of carbon-dioxide to oxygen in your bloodstream.
 If you breathe through your mouth, you allow “dirty air” to pass directly to your lymphoid tissues, and may end up with an inflamed and infected throat.

 Most people are not aware that they snore in their sleep.
 Snoring occurs as a result of the soft tissues of your throat vibrating and is a sign of airway blockage.
 One in three snorers also suffer from sleep apnea.

 - Sleep Apnea